open-orchestra/open-orchestra-docs/en/developer_guide/entity_list_ajax_pagination.rst

 * ``type`` will take ``string`` as a default parameter if it is not specified.
 * With the mapping in annotation ``name`` will take the name of the property if it is not set.

-By default the mapping in xml or yaml should be in folder ``Ressources/config/search`` of your bundle.
+By default the xml and yaml mapping files should be located in the folder ``Ressources/config/search`` of your bundle.
-To specify an other folder for the mapping files you must change the configuration :
+To specify another folder, you must change the configuration :

 .. code-block:: yaml